Debt Payoff Calculator

 Pros

-• Saves the most money on interest
+• Saves the most money on interest — guaranteed

-• Fastest total payoff time
+• Mathematically the fastest total payoff time

 Cons

-• Requires discipline and patience
+• Requires sustained discipline without early wins

 Debt Snowball Method